 St. Augustine Historic District

 Walking the historic district and soaking up its’ history is definitely the best thing to do in St. Augustine.
-It is here where you will find the majority of the family-friendly attractions in St. Augustine such as the Castillo San Marcos, the Fountain of Youth, the Pirate and Treasure Museum, and the Oldest Wooden School House.
+St. George Street has many local shops, candy stores, and small attractions.
+It is in this area where you will find the majority of the family-friendly attractions in St. Augustine such as the Castillo San Marcos, the Fountain of Youth, the Pirate and Treasure Museum, and the Oldest Wooden School House.

-Castillo San Marcos
+Visit Castillo San Marcos

 Inside you can climb the mortar structures, explore the soldiers’ quarters, walk into an armory, watch weapons demonstrations, and attend a cannon firing event.
 There are also free ranger led tours included with the price of admission.
 Our favorite activity though was the Junior Ranger activity.
-Our kids had to go on a scavenger hunt to answer some questions and of course ask mom/dad for help.
+Our kids had to go on a scavenger hunt to answer some questions and of course, ask mom/dad for help.
 They loved it!

-Fountain of Youth
+Visit the Fountain of Youth

 According to legend, Ponce de Leon, a Spanish conquistador, set out to find the fabled Fountain of Youth.
 He believed to have found it in St. Augustine.
 The Fountain of Youth Archeological Park is a great place to take children to learn about the history of St. Augustine.
 It has a number of exhibits including a native Timucuan village, a Spanish mission, burial grounds, a planetarium, a blacksmith area, cannon firings, and sections of the original Spanish settlement dating back to the

-Pirate and Treasure Museum
+Explore the Pirate and Treasure Museum

-Oldest Wooden School House
+Tour the Oldest Wooden School House

 St. Augustine Tours

 The Old Town Trolley Tour is a great way to see St. Augustine with kids.
 If you are short on time and would like an overview of the city, or would like to use this as your mode of transportation, then this is the tour for you.
-It is a 70 minute tour that takes you to see 100 points of interest.
+It is a 70-minute tour that takes you to see 100 points of interest.
 The Old Town Trolley can also be used as a hop on/hop off way to get around the city, as it has 19 stops.
 Trolleys come by every 15-20 minutes, so you can listen to the tour and then hop on or off when you choose.
 It is also a scenic ride and entertaining enough for the entire family.